appserver-io/fastcgi/docs/Server.md

 });
 ```

-As you can see the listener receives two arguments: `$request` contains the actual
+As you can see the closure receives two arguments: `$request` contains the actual
 request. `$receiver` is a callback, that expects the response.
-There are some rules to keep in mind,
-especially because one can register as many listener as one like.

 - At least as long as there is no error `$receiver` should receive a response, else
   depending on the configuration and the request the client may block and wait for a response